acchang/C4minimax/README.md

 # C4minimax

+2/7 ok, maybe it's time to move on.
+Or I will try one last time.

 1/28
 It turns out I should not be multiplying the score by -1, makes it more confusing.
 The score is just scored from the AI or Red's perspective.
 That way, Red/maximizer wants higher, Yellow/minimizer wants lower, simple as that?
 But Red is incentivized to ger 4 in a row, Yellow is not.